5 Tips on Dealing with Work-from-Home Stress

 Those of us who regularly work from home know full well that stress may well result from it.
 “Work-from-home” stress is different from workplace stress, but it can still result in lower motivation, productivity, and employee engagement.
 Read the article to find out to best deal with it, overcome it and get the best out of your remote workdays.

-For a lot of office workers, stringing together the words “work from home” and “stress” in the same sentence is a feat of mental gymnastics.
-After all, what’s so stressful about working in your pyjamas and taking breaks whenever you want?
+For many office workers, stringing together the words “work from home” and “stress” in the same sentence is a feat of mental gymnastics.
+After all, what’s so stressful about working in your pajamas and taking breaks whenever you want?

 - Lack of structure and focus,

 - Difficulty setting boundaries (resulting in frequent interruptions),